BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_profiles.md

 Select **New > New...** to create a profile that you can configure from the beginning.
 Set its Export Location, Filename, File Formats, reference behavior, Annotations, and Conditions before publishing.

-To begin with a supplied configuration instead of a blank profile, see [Presets](pdmpublishersolidworks_presets.md).
+To begin with a supplied configuration instead of a blank profile, see [Built-in Publish Profiles](pdmpublishersolidworks_presets.md).

 ## Rename a Profile